 An entity reference may correspond to more than one distinct entity.
 An entity reference may be a person’s name, and corresponding entities may include distinct people who share the referenced name.

 This process is broader than queries involving people.
-We are given a list in the patent that it includes, and it covers, “a person, place, item, idea, topic, abstract concept, concrete element, other suitable thing, or any combination thereof.”
+We have a list in the patent that it includes, and it covers, “a person, place, item, idea, topic, abstract concept, concrete element, another suitable thing, or any combination thereof.”

-And when an entity reference appears in a query, it may cover a number of entities, for example, a query that refers to John Adams could be referring to:
+And when an entity reference appears in a query, it may cover many entities, for example, a query that refers to John Adams could be referring to:

 - John Adams the Second President